 CIC certification: the credential that defines the field

 The Certified in Infection Control (CIC®) credential, issued by CBIC (Certification Board of Infection Control and Epidemiology), is the recognized standard for IP professionals.
-At least 46% of US IP job postings require CIC, and state legislation in several states mandates certified IPs in licensed healthcare facilities.
+A 2019 American Journal of Infection Control review of IP job postings found that 46% required CIC as of 2018, up from 30% of employers in 2007 – the trend line matters more than the exact figure, and it points one way.

 Eligibility requirements